Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 It is the portion where muscles attach.
 This bump separates thigh muscles into groups.
 Behind it, there is a rough area where a calf muscle attaches.
 The lateral epicondyle is smaller and less noticeable.

 It connects to a ligament in the knee.
-Below it, there is a groove that curves upward and backward on the back end of the bone.
+Below it is a groove that curves upward and backward on the back end of the bone.

 Patellar Surface & Groove